dimitri-nicolo/calico/master/reference/calicoctl/commands/index.md

 The command line tool, `calicoctl`, makes it easy to manage {{site.prodname}} network and security policy.

-This section is a command line reference for calicoctl, organised based on the command hierarchy.
+This section is a command line reference for calicoctl, organized based on the command hierarchy.

 ## Top level help